peteshand/notifier/README.md

 * Removes the need to create getter/setters that check if the value has changed.
 * Can act similar to single property Signals.

-You can view some examples of notifier usage [here](https://github.com/peteshand/notifier).

 ### Importing

 The Notifier class can be imported through notifier.Notifier